 We don’t yet know how long people who are vaccinated will be protected from coronavirus or if anyone will need a booster.
 The Medicines and Healthcare products Regulatory Agency (MHRA) is confident, however, that it will give people protection over a significant period of time.
 Once more data have been collected, we will have a much better idea of exactly how long the effects of the vaccine last.

-Every vaccine has to go through extensive safety checks and tests at each stage of its development, and this was no different for either the Pfizer/BioNTech or Oxford/AstraZeneca Covid-19 vaccines.
-They have met strict standards of safety, quality and effectiveness set out by the independent Medicines and Healthcare products Regulatory Agency (MHRA).
+Every vaccine has to go through extensive safety checks and tests at each stage of its development, and this was no different for the Pfizer/BioNTech, Oxford/AstraZeneca or Moderna Covid-19 vaccines.
+They have met strict standards of safety, quality and effectiveness set out by the UK's independent Medicines and Healthcare products Regulatory Agency (MHRA).

 You can read more about the approval of the Covid-19 vaccines on the government website.

 - Can I catch Covid-19 from the vaccines?

 You cannot catch Covid from the vaccines.
 But it is possible to have caught Covid and not realise you have the symptoms until after your vaccination appointment.

 If you have any of the symptoms of Covid, stay at home and arrange to have a test.

 - Will vaccinations be available across the UK?

 Yes.
 Vaccination will be managed by the health services in each nation: NHS England and NHS Improvement, NHS Wales, NHS Scotland, and Health and Social Care Northern Ireland.
 The UK government is working closely with the Devolved Administrations to ensure the Covid-19 vaccine is well-coordinated and rolled out smoothly across the UK.

 The vaccine will be available for free across the UK.
 The government procured vaccine doses for all parts of the country and is working with the devolved administrations to ensure vaccines are given out fairly across the UK.